hisurfadvisory/MACROSS/ncore/README.md

 	collab 'Anotherscript.py' 'Myscript'

 ^^ Calls Anotherscript.py, tells it 'Myscript' is the caller.
 Because it's calling a python script, the <b>collab</b> function will automatically add the first seven args mentioned above.
-Assuming your script generated a global $PROTOCULTURE value, that will also be passed as an arg to python.<br>
+Assuming your script generated a global $PROTOCULTURE value, that will also be passed as an arg to python.
+See also the 'pyCross' and 'cleanGBIO' functions down below in the utility.ps1 section for further python integration info.<br>
 <br>
 	&emsp;<b>J.</b> availableMods() = When a user selects a script from the MACROSS menu, the chooseMods() function sends their selection to availableMods() where the filepath to the script gets verified, along with the script version using the verChk() function (see the